frossm/quoter/README.md

 `sudo snap install quoter`  (Assuming snap is installed)

 This will install the application into a sandbox where it is separate from other applications.
+Java is even included in the SNAP package so you don't evey have to have it elsewhere.
 I do want to look at packaging it via Flatpak as well, but my understanding is that Maven is not well supported.
 However, I need to do more investigation.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/quoter)

 ## Feedback

 This is obviously not meant to be a large financial package.
-It's just a small utility that I wanted to use to tell me if I'll ever be able to retire :-)   If you have suggestions or idea, please let me know.  quoter at fross dot org.
+It's just a small utility that I wanted to use to tell me if I'll ever be able to retire :-)   If you have suggestions or idea, please let me know.

+quoter at fross dot org.

 ## License